-They had no such law previously.
-They only required children to ride in rear-facing car seats until the age of 2.
-In addition, children 8 years of age or older who aren’t tall enough for the seat belt to fit right need to ride in a booster or car seat.
+This was a recent change.
+Because they used to only require children to ride in rear-facing car seats until age 2, in addition, children who are 8 years old or older and are not tall enough for the seat belt to fit properly need to ride in a booster or car seat.

 These changes are important and will impact over 1 million children in California.
 Keeping them in booster seats longer increases the odds that they will survive a crash by 45%.